programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 Sometimes it is useful to convert a string to lower case.
-For example, if we standardize case it makes it easier for the computer to recognize that “Sometimes” and “sometimes” are the same word.
+For example, if we standardize case it makes it easier for the computer to recognize that "Sometimes" and "sometimes" are the same word.

 ``` python
 message7 = "HELLO WORLD"